olebole/irafdoc/doc/specred.standard.rst

       m_calibration = m_input + m_1 - m_2
   </pre>
   <p>
-  If one of the magnitudes is missing,  given as <tt>"INDEF"</tt> because the transformation is not available for the spectral type, the last spectral type matching the first two characters which does specify the two magnitudes will be used.
+  If one of the magnitudes is missing,  given as <span style="font-family: monospace;">"INDEF"</span> because the transformation is not available for the spectral type, the last spectral type matching the first two characters which does specify the two magnitudes will be used.
 For example if there is no information for a